@clickstreamhq/react

 Migration

-If you were using @clickstream/sdk directly in React, the migration is mechanical:
+If you were manually adding ClickStream in React, the migration is mechanical:

 + <ClickStreamProvider apiKey={…} endpoint="https://t.example.com">…</ClickStreamProvider>